 Pythagoras is someone most people have heard of, but he is an enigma.
 The trouble is trust.
 Can we trust what we read about him?

 Sadly, the answer is no. We can’t trust a lot of it, because if we did, we would have to believe he had god-like powers.

 We DO know about the beliefs of a religious-mathematical cult called the Pythagoreans, and we DO know that the Pythagoreans made great advances in mathematics.

 When the cult started, it was very secretive.
 After Pythagoras died, the secrets began to be revealed.

 Pythagoreans believed that everything could be reduced to numbers: the whole universe had been built using mathematics.
-The truth behind the everyday reality we experience lay in numbers.
+The said the truth behind the everyday reality we experience lies in numbers.

 Modern physicists seeking the ‘theory of everything’ or the ‘grand unification’ are Pythagoreans.
 They believe that the universe can be completely understood through mathematical equations, and they are engaged in a quest to find these equations.